Louisville Astronomical Society

-The Louisville Astronomical Society (LAS) was founded in 1931 in Louisville, Kentucky by a group of amateur astronomers, including James Gilbert Baker.The society holds regular observing sessions and star parties.
+The Louisville Astronomical Society (LAS) was founded in 1931 in Louisville, Kentucky, United States, by a group of amateur astronomers, including James Gilbert Baker.
+The society holds regular observing sessions and star parties.

-Membership

-Membership to the society is open to all in the Louisville, Kentucky area.
-Memberships are available through their website.

 Events

 Each month on a chosen Saturday, a local star viewing occurs at the society's Urban Astronomy Center (UAC), located at Louisville's Tom Sawyer State Park.